alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-12-01-decision-trees.markdown

 Let's observe a little bit the data in between steps.

-Gini dataframe, after initial setup and sorting by probabilities:
+The gini dataframe, after initial setup and sorting by probabilities:

 ![gini dataframe]({{site.url}}/assets/decision_trees_4.png)